theshadow27/docs-mcp-server/README.md

 The `npx` approach will use the default data directory on your system (typically in your home directory), ensuring consistency.

-See the [CLI Command Reference](#cli-command-reference) below for detailed command usage.
+For detailed command usage, run the CLI with the --help flag (e.g., `npx -y @arabold/docs-mcp-server --help`).

 ## Configuration